-Few names are as synonymous with depravation, lust for power and skilful poisoning, as Cesare Borgia.
-Despite being under the spotlight for a short time, the Borgias got a handsome slice of the cake, and lived to enjoy it.
-But none had his buttocks smacked harder for it than Cesare.
-Learn the truth behind his character in the TV shows and videogame.
+In history, few names are as synonymous with depravation, lust for power and skilful poisoning, as the Borgias.
+Despite being under the spotlight for a relatively short time, many Borgias got a handsome slice of the cake, and lived to enjoy it.
+But none had his buttocks smacked harder for it than Cesare Borgia.

 #1 Cesare, son of Christ

-Born around 1475-76, in Rome, Cesare was the illegitimate son of Vanozza dei Cattanei, and Cardinal Rodrigo Borgia, the future Pope.
-Apart from school bullies, bastards had quite a troublesome time when applying for jobs.
-But thanks God (or rather the corrupted Church) the Pope himself had bastardi, and in 1480, dispensed Cesare of having to prove his non-existent legitimacy.
+Born around 1475-76 in Rome, Cesare was the illegitimate son of Vanozza dei Cattanei and Cardinal Rodrigo Borgia, the future Pope Alexander VI.
+Apart from school bullies, back then bastards could have quite a troublesome time when applying for jobs, but this the immorality of all seemed not to trouble the Church or the Pope Sixtus IV, who in 1480 dispensed Cesare of having to prove his non-existent legitimacy.

 From tender age, Cesare was groomed for an ecclesiastical career, while his brother, Giovanni, inherited the paternal lands and became Duke of Gandía.
 Cesare studied in Perugia and Pisa, and in 1492, aged just 18, he was elected Archbishop of Valencia.
-Perks of daddy being the Pope.
-And because in politics one is seldom satisfied in politics, Rodrigo Borgia, now known as Alexander VI, also made him a Cardinal.
+Perks of his dad being the all-powerful Pope.
+Furthermore, he was also ordained as a Cardinal.

 Cesare, the Church’s poster-boy, was athletic, handsome and vigorous, like the bull that represented the Borgias.
 An animal that he enjoyed killing for the amusement of Rome.
-Hilariously ironic, considering he would eventually cause his own demise.
+Ironic, considering he would eventually cause his own demise.

 #2 Cesare an assassin?

 In 1497, Giovanni Borgia’s stabbed corpse was found, dropped in the river.
-Cesare, who shortly after renounced his cardinalate, was accused, out of jealousy of his brother’s titles.
-Hearsay.
-Giovanni’s son inherited the Duchy of Gandía.
-It’s more likely he was turned into a sieve by some vengeful husband, brother, or father.
-After all, even the Pope himself admitted Giovanni’s promiscuity.
+Cesare, who shortly after renounced his cardinalate, was accused of killing him, out of jealousy of his brother’s titles.
+Hearsay if you ask me, since Giovanni’s son inherited his father’s title of Duke of Gandía.
+It’s more likely he was made short work by some vengeful husband, brother, or father.
+After all, even the Pope himself admitted Giovanni had a slight problem with promiscuity.

-Now commanding French troops, and with the titles Gonfalioner and Captain General of the Church listed on his LinkedIn profile, Cesare began looking for a cosy home in the beautiful Romagna.
-You probably think him a jerk, for relocating his new neighbours with the sword, but the Romagna lords were perceived as tyrannical and the ‘bad boys’ of Italy.
+Now commanding French troops, and with the titles Gonfalioner and Captain General of the Church under the arm, Cesare marched his armies to the beautiful Romagna.
+You probably think him a jerk (or a hero) for prodding his new neighbours with the sword, but the Romagna lords were perceived as tyrannical and the ‘bad boys’ of Italy.
 Worth mentioning too, is that they were late in paying their rent to the Church.

 Despite his lack of experience on the battlefield, the ex-priest fell upon Imola, Forli, Pesaro, Rimini, and Faenza like a thunderbolt.
 With the utmost discipline, he forbade his army from pillaging, under pain of death, and gallantly allowed the natives to retain their administrative structure and laws.
-A cool dude, realized the Romagna folk, tired of the depravations of their former lords, the Sforza and company, and very often, they gladly surrendered to Cesare without a fight.
-Worthy of mention too is that in 1502 Leonardo da Vinci entered the service of Cesare as a military engineer and architect, providing Cesare with maps, which oddly enough, were a rarity then.
+A cool dude, realized the Romagna folk, tired of the depravations of their former lords, the Sforza and company, and very often they gladly surrendered to Cesare without a fight.

 On the other hand, the tyrant lords and their fortresses, weary of Cesare’s methods against their kind, resisted.
 Can’t blame them, since Astore and Gianevangelista, the Faenza rulers, had ended up strangled.
 In Sinigalia, the bloody episode was repeated.
 Vitellozzo Vitelli and Paolo Orsini, Cesare’s former condottieri (mercenaries and military leaders), who had plotted against his life, pleaded for pardon and allegiance.
 Cesare welcomed them to dinner, and served them strangulation as the main dish.
 Buon appetito.